Moebits/pixiv.ts/readme.md

     that will parse the id out of the url automatically.*/ const illust = await pixiv.illust.get("https://www.pixiv.net/en/artworks/76833012")

+    /*You could also get the most bookmarked illust from the query.
+This uses search internally, so you can specify the parameters in the second argument.*/ const shortcut = await pixiv.illust.get("gabriel", {r18: true})

     /*To parse the id out of any url, you can use util.parseID()*/ const id = await pixiv.util.parseID("https://www.pixiv.net/en/artworks/75788934") //75788934

     /*You can search illusts with a query.
-It returns an object with an additional nextUrl() property, but since we are only interested in the illusts we can use a .then() chain to get them directly.*/ const illusts = await pixiv.search.illusts({word: "gabriel dropout"}).then((s) => s.illusts)
+It returns an object with an additional nextUrl() property, but since we are only interested in the illusts we can use a .then() chain to get them directly.*/ let illusts = await pixiv.search.illusts({word: "gabriel dropout"}).then((s) => s.illusts) /*There is also an utility to sort by most bookmarked.*/ illusts = pixiv.util.sort(illusts)

-    /*Tag translations - By default tags are translated to japanese, but you can remove this behavior by setting the en parameter to true.*/
-    const englishSearch = await pixiv.search.illusts({word: "hello", en: true}).then((s) => s.illusts)
+    /*Filter parameters: en to search for english tags, type to filter by type, r18 to filter r18 illusts, and bookmarks to filter by minimum bookmarks.
+By default tags are translated to japanese, but you can change that behavior by changing en to true.*/ const filteredSearch = await pixiv.search.illusts({word: "megumin", r18: true, type: "illust", bookmarks: "100"}) const englishSearch = await pixiv.search.illusts({word: "cute", en: true})

-    /*Great tags - Add R-18 get R-18 only, ugoira to get ugoiras only, and 00 to get illusts with over 100 bookmarks only.
-Note that you must have R18 enabled on your account in order to get R18 illusts.
-    To achieve the opposite and exclude tags, add a minus sign in front.*/ const r18 = await pixiv.search.illusts({word: "R-18 ugoira 00"}) const sfw = await pixiv.search.illusts({word: "-R-18"})

     /*You can also search through the rankings, popular previews, etc.*/ const rankings = await pixiv.illust.ranking({mode: "day_r18"}).then((s) => s.illusts)